Descanonge/neba/docs/source/configuration/extending.rst

 through interpolation, but maybe using traits metadata).

-However, traitlets already possess extensive event processing abilities, such as :external+traitlets:func:`traitlets.observe` that transform a method into a hook that is run whenever a specific traits is changed.
+However, traitlets already possess extensive event processing abilities, such as :external+traitlets:func:`traitlets.observe` that transforms a method into a hook that is run whenever a specific traits is changed.
 This can cover those use cases, maybe in a more roundabout way, but with probably more flexibility.